Last Updated on September 6, 2023 by Tim Wells

 As you can see in this photo, the Back button is in the upper right, directly underneath the Mute button.
 In most other TV remotes, the Back button is on the lower left-hand side, where the Volume Down button is on this remote.

-It doesn’t take too long to get used to, but if you find yourself switching between different remotes in your house, you could inadvertently turn down the volume when you mean to exit out of an app.
+It doesn’t take too long to get used to.
+Still, if you switch between different remotes, you could inadvertently turn down the volume when you mean to exit an app.

-The remote also has a couple of special function buttons which are really handy.
+The remote also has a few special function buttons, which are really handy.

-My favorite is the Apps button that will take you directly to the App Drawer.
-There are also specific hot buttons for YouTube, Netflix and Google Play.
-While the YouTube and Netflix buttons worked perfectly, I wasn’t able to launch the Google Play Store with the remote hot-button.
+My favorite is the Apps button which will take you directly to the App Drawer.
+There are also specific hot buttons for YouTube, Netflix, and Google Play.
+While the YouTube and Netflix buttons worked perfectly, I couldn’t launch the Google Play Store with the remote hot button.

 The SkyStream Updater app, as the name suggests, is a one-button method to keep your SkyStream device up to date.
 It’s also a great way to set up your TV box with various apps, depending on how you use it.

 A few years ago, you used to be able to find a lot of Android TV boxes that came “fully loaded” from the manufacturer with what they thought were the most popular applications.
 The trouble is, most people didn’t agree on what the most popular apps were.
-That led to people having a ton of apps on their device that they never used, which was confusing to some people.
+That led to people having a ton of apps on their devices that they had never used, which was confusing to some people.

-SkyStream came up with the Updater App which lets them ship the SkyStream Pro with as few apps as possible and then let you choose how you want to configure it.
+SkyStream came up with the Updater App, which lets them ship the SkyStream Pro with as few apps as possible and then enables you to choose how you want to configure it.

-That way, if you want a bare-bones Android TV box, you’ve got it.
-But if you want a fully loaded Kodi box with all of the most popular add-ons, you can get that too.
+If you want a bare-bones Android TV box, you’ve got it.
+But if you want a fully loaded Kodi box with all the most popular add-ons, you can get that too.